 How do you feel about your illness?

 Frustration is the main thing for me.
 How can I be the life and soul of the party one minute, and then in the depths of a deep depression the next?
-I don’t fully understand how I manage to get up on stage and act the clown when there are so many other things going on mentally.
+I don’t fully understand how I manage to get up on stage and act the clown when there’s so many other things going on mentally.
 To someone on the outside looking in, there may appear nothing too much happening.
 You sort of become the master of disguise at these things, unless in crisis point and then your behaviour does overspill into the public eye.